thelioncape/RPI-Weather-App/README.md

 # RPI-Weather-App
-Application built for showing current wind speed and direction using LEDs and a VU meter
+Application built for showing current wind speed and direction using LEDs and a VU meter using a Raspberry Pi